Why do we do, what we do?

 "Exclusion from communication (due to deafness) can have a significant impact on everyday life, causing feelings of loneliness, isolation, and frustration, particularly among older people with hearing loss."
 WHO, 2018

-We aim to, with our work, inspire a world without social exclusion.
+With our work, we strive for a world without social exclusion.

 "Social exclusion [...] can lead to lower social standing, often accompanied by lower outcomes in terms of income, human capital endowments, access to employment and services, and voice in both national and local decision making.’"
 World Bank